 Checklist for great personal branding

-In fact, you probably already have everything you need.
-You just need to show it off.
-But where can you start?
-Here, with our personal branding checklist: discover the right attitude, the right tools, and above all, the right examples.
+Chances are, you already have everything you need - you just need to show it.
+So where do you start?
+Right here, with our personal branding checklist: a step-by-step guide with the right habits, , the right tools, and above all, the right examples.

-In fact, you probably already have everything you need.
-You just need to show it off.
-But where can you start?
-Here, with our personal branding checklist: discover the right attitude, the right tools, and above all, the right examples.
+Chances are, you already have everything you need - you just need to show it.
+So where do you start?
+Right here, with our personal branding checklist: a step-by-step guide with the right habits, , the right tools, and above all, the right examples.

 - Write down what motivates you, in 3 clear points

-- Clean up your Google and social profiles
+- Clean up your Google results and social profiles

-- Fine-tune your LinkedIn profile with examples and real-life experiences
+- Fine-tune your LinkedIn with real examples and experiences

-- Be active on socials, at your own pace
+- Stay active on social media, at your own pace

-Simply start by drawing up three columns on a sheet of paper:
+Start simply by drawing three columns on a sheet of paper:

 Do you enjoy solving problems as part of a team?
 Do you volunteer for a charity?
-Would you like to highlight a professional certification?
-Write it all down, on paper or mobile.
+Do you have professional certifications?
+Write it all down.
 It's a good start for your brand image.

 Do you enjoy solving problems as part of a team?
 Do you volunteer for a charity?
-Would you like to highlight a professional certification?
-Write it all down, on paper or mobile.
+Do you have professional certifications?
+Write it all down.
 It's a good start for your brand image.

-Check what Google and socials are saying about you
+Check what Google and social media say about you

 Google your full name.
 Also, click on the “Images” tab.
-Recruiters will also see what you find: your personal brand starts there.
+Recruiters will see what you see: your personal brand starts there.

 If you don't like a search result, click on the link and: